ghewgill/pyqver/README.md

 When run without the `-v` argument, sources are listed along with the minimum version of Python required.
 When run with the `-v` option, each version is listed along with the reasons why that version is required.
-For example, for the `pyqver2.py` script itself:
+For example, for a hypothetical script that uses `collections.defaultdict`:

-    pyqver2.py
+    defaultdict.py
             2.5     collections.defaultdict
             2.4     collections

-This means that `pyqver2.py` uses the `collections` module, which is a 2.4 feature.
+This means that `test.py` uses the `collections` module, which is a 2.4 feature.
 In addition, it uses the `collections.defaultdict` function, which is a 2.5 feature.